mfarache/jekyll-now/_posts/2020-05-01-S3-Exam-101-features.md

 In the security section we described how S3 Bucket policies can be used to protect access to our buckets.
 In many situations that is enough, however in big corporative environments whith multiple roles and access patterns, this could be difficult to managed.
 Imagine granularity at user level, in a big organization where maybe even segregating users by role groups would become a nightmare.

-S3 access points are simple network endpoints over a bucket.
+- S3 access points are simple network endpoints over a bucket.
-They can be opened to the internet but we can also configure the endpoints with restrictions on VPC Let's imagine we have EC2 in a VPC and we want to be sure that S3 bucket is only accessed through from there Instead of messing with policies, we restrict access to the endpoint based on the VPC / Subnet where the EC2 instance is attached.
+- They can be opened to the internet but we can also configure the endpoints with restrictions on VPC Let's imagine we have EC2 in a VPC and we want to be sure that S3 bucket is only accessed through from there.
+Instead of messing with policies, we restrict access to the endpoint based on the VPC / Subnet where the EC2 instance is attached.

 # Other interesting use cases with S3 in the AWS echosystem